dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Introduction-to-Multi-Layer-Perceptron.md

 <span class='green'>I-know-nothing:</span> What if network outputs does not match our desired result?

 <span class='red'>I-know-everything:</span> That means, our network is stupid (for now).
 But it learns, it learns from its mistakes.
 The process by which it learns is backpropogation.
-So, in `jar jar backpropogation`, in our example desired result was [1, 0, 0, 0, 0, 0, 0, 0, 0, 0] and network outputs [0.24, 0.542, 0.121, 0.32, 0.56, 0.67, 0.213, 0.45, 0.312, 0.98] which in this case is 9 (highest value).
-So, now network tells its previous layer (also known as `backward pass`), hidden layer hey look you gave me wrong answer 9, see here the right answer was 0 which is called as `loss`.
+So, in <span class='saddlebrown'>jar jar backpropogation</span>, in our example desired result was [1, 0, 0, 0, 0, 0, 0, 0, 0, 0] and network outputs [0.24, 0.542, 0.121, 0.32, 0.56, 0.67, 0.213, 0.45, 0.312, 0.98] which in this case is 9 (highest value).
+So, now network tells its previous layer (also known as <span class='yellow'>backward pass</span>), hidden layer hey look you gave me wrong answer 9, see here the right answer was 0 which is called as <span class='orange'>loss</span>.
 Make necessary changes with help of chain rule to your weights so that when next time you see 0, you will improve the prediction in such a way that output will be also 0.

-<span class='green'>I-know-nothing:</span> Does repeating these telling the correct results and correcting the wrong results is what <span class='dark-gray'>Force of Neural Networks</span> all about?
+<span class='green'>I-know-nothing:</span> Does repeating these telling the correct results and correcting the wrong results is what <span class='purple'>Force of Neural Networks</span> all about?

 <span class='red'>I-know-everything:</span> Well, if you put it that way, you are sucking all the fun out of magic.
-But yes, this is what is called `supervised learning`, where network is supervised to show it direction so that it does not get lost in the woods ([Out of Woods](https://www.youtube.com/watch?v=JLf9q36UsBk)).
+But yes, this is what is called <span class='orange'>supervised learning</span>, where network is supervised to show it direction so that it does not get lost in the woods ([Out of Woods](https://www.youtube.com/watch?v=JLf9q36UsBk)).

 <span class='green'>I-know-nothing:</span> This is all intutive understanding with some jargon words.
 What about real equations?
 I mean, everywhere I see there are equations.
 Where are they?